Micky Adams: Swansea to Brentford to Nottingham

 Shortly after his dismissal from Fulham, Adams quickly returned to management with Swansea City in Division Three but left after 13 days and three matches in charge.
-Adams claimed that the money he had been promised to strengthen the team had not been forthcoming.
+Adams said that the money he had been promised to strengthen the team had not been forthcoming.

 Before 1997 was out, Adams took his third job of the 1997–98 season when he was named manager of Brentford.
 The club had suffered a slump in league form after losing the previous season's Division Two play-off final, and were struggling near the foot of the table.
 He signed striker Andy Scott from Sheffield United for a fee of £75,000, as well as signing Glenn Cockerill as player/assistant manager, Warren Aspinall and loanee Nigel Gleghorn.
 However, injuries began to mount, with Ijah Anderson, Derek Bryan and Ricky Reina all sidelined.
 Adams was named as Second Division Manager of the Month for March after overseeing three wins and two draws.
 Despite Adams' efforts, Brentford were relegated to Division Three on the last day of the season, and the club was bought out by Ron Noades, who installed himself as the new Brentford manager.

 After taking a break from the game, Adams joined Nottingham Forest as assistant manager under Dave Bassett.
 Bassett was dismissed in January 1999, and so Adams took charge as caretaker manager for a single Premiership match before Ron Atkinson was appointed as Bassett's replacement.